 The types of care individuals receive, included in the third ring of the model (i.e., screening, primary and secondary prevention, diagnosis, treatment and management, community services, management of an acute exacerbation, rehabilitation, palliation, and end-of-life care), are not necessarily linear or mutually exclusive.
 For example, an individual with congestive heart failure may be seen in the hospital for an acute exacerbation but also may need continuing treatment and management of diabetes and lung cancer at the same time.
-Additionally, palliative care can occur at many points during the course of a disease or condition and is not exclusive to end-of-life care.
+Additionally, palliative care can occur at many points during the course of a disease or condition and is not exclusive to endof-life care.
 End-of-life care can include hospice care, which can occur at multiple sites of care.
-These real-life examples urge the use of a flexible model that can capture the complexity of often-changing healthcare needs over time.
+These real-life examples reinforce the need for a flexible model that can capture the complexity of often-changing healthcare needs over time.

 The outer ring of the model highlights the priority domains of measurement appropriate for use with individuals with MCCs.
 The domains intentionally align with the NQS to promote harmonization across public and private sector programs supporting this population.
 These domains support the key measure concepts for individuals with MCCs identified by the Steering Committee (see Box 1).
+Each priority domain of measurement may be addressed using several types of measures, including structure, process, outcome, efficiency, cost/resource use, and composite measures.
+The use of outcomes measures, when available, and process measures that are most closely linked to outcomes are preferable.

-Each priority domain of measurement may be addressed using several types of measures, including structure, process, outcome, cost/resource use, and composite measures.
+\ Each priority domain of measurement may be addressed using several types of measures, including structure, process, outcome, efficiency, cost/resource use, and composite measures.
 The use of outcomes measures, when available, and process measures that are most closely linked to outcomes is preferable.

-efficiency, cost/resource use, and composite measures.
-The use of outcomes measures, when available, and process measures that are most closely linked to outcomes are preferable.